 So how do you get there?
 Read below…

-*In an effort to not geo-tag every secret spot we know, we are not going to share the name or location of these hot springs.
-However, if you are traveling through this area of Idaho, please email us and we will kindly send you directions to this local hot springs.
+*Important Note: In an effort to not geo-tag every secret spot we know, we are not going to share the name or location of these hot springs.
+However, if you are traveling through this area of Idaho, please send us your email and we will kindly (and automatically) send you directions to this local hot springs.
 We just don’t want this place to be overrun with people, thus ruining the whole vibe.

 We recently read an article titled something like, “up-and-coming cities in the US to visit before they get too cool” and Boise was on there.
 (Along with our hometown, Minneapolis!)
 With accessible bike trails, a lively brewery scene and fantastic farmer’s markets, we can understand how it made the list.

-- For a change of scenery after the Old Pen, right next door are the beautiful Idaho Botanical Gardens.
+For a change of scenery after the Old Penitentiary, right next door are the beautiful Idaho Botanical Gardens.
+Strolling the paths past flowers and native bushes is one of the best things to do in Boise for couples.

 Bruneau Sand Dunes